 Return to your hotel for a refreshing break and a light meal before your afternoon return to Kigali.

 Spend the night at a Kigali hotel, indulging in the delicious cuisine and amenities offered.

 Your memorable journey concludes with your flight departing from Kigali.

-Contact Trek Africa Tours to book and savor the Rwanda Gorilla and Wildlife Safari Holiday in the “Land of a Thousand Hills.”
+Contact Trek Africa Expeditions to book and savor the Rwanda Gorilla and Wildlife Safari Holiday in the “Land of a Thousand Hills.”